NEUROMODULATING INJECTABLE TREATMENT

 How is it administered?

-Tiny amounts of Botox are injected into different areas of the head and neck that are involved in the development of migraines.
+Small amounts of Botox are injected into different areas of the head and neck via the PREMEPT Protocol that are involved in the development of migraines.
 The treatment itself takes less than 15 minutes and is delivered every 3 months.
-Y

 You need at least 3 treatments to fully assess the effectiveness of Botox in treating your migraines or headaches.
-Most insurance companies cover the cost of Botox medication for chronic migraines if you have failed to alternative preventative agents.
-The injection fee may or may not be covered by your insurance company and is paid in the office prior to your treatment.
+Most insurance companies cover the cost of Botox medication for chronic migraines if you have failed at least 2 alternative preventative agents.
+The injection fee likely will not be covered by your insurance company and is paid in the office prior to your treatment.

 How do I know if Botox is right for me?